Pseudo-Pythonic/Pseudo-Pythonic/README.md

   - React Native
   - Figma

-## My Tools :
+## My Tools🧰 :
   - OSs I have currently work in : Windows and Debian Linux
   - Microsoft Office
   - IDEs used till date: Visual Studio Code & PyCharm

-Follow me to get more projects on Python Stuff and Web Development Stuffs!!
+➡️Follow me to get more projects on Python Stuff and Web Development Stuffs!!